gem-pasteur/Integron_Finder/README.md

   --gembase             Use gembase formatted protein file instead of Prodigal.
 Folder structure must be preserved --gembase-path GEMBASE_PATH
-                        path to the gembase root directory (needed only if the replicon file is not locatedin gembase-path) --annot-parser ANNOT_PARSER_NAME
+                        path to the gembase root directory (needed only if the replicon file is not locatedin gembase-path) --annot-parser ANNOT_PARSER
-                        the name of the parser to use to get information from protein file.
+                        the path to the parser to use to get information from protein file.
+  --prot-file PROT_FILE
-  --attc-model ATTC_MODEL
+                        The path to the proteins file used for annotations --attc-model ATTC_MODEL
                         Path or file to the attc model (Covariance Matrix).
   --evalue-attc EVALUE_ATTC